-The statistical method used here to determine the pCO2-SST regimes in the North Atlantic is the k-means clustering method (Anderberg, 1973; Jacob and Tselioudis, 2003), which partitions and allocates the spatially and temporally defined 2D histograms of pCO2-SST (Fig. 1) into groups called clusters.
-This algorithm iteratively searches for a predefined number of clusters (k), stopping when the squared error between the mean of each cluster and the 2D histograms assigned per cluster is minimized (Jain, 2009).
-In the first phase of the analysis, centroid clusters (seeds) are randomly initialized for a certain number of data samples.
-Each histogram is then assigned to its nearest (in a Euclidean distance sense) cluster centroid for N number of iterations and then the centroid of the gaining cluster is recalculated, if doing so reduces the sum of distances from each histogram to the centroid.
+The k-means clustering algorithm (Anderberg, 1973; Jakob and Tselioudis, 2003) partitions the 2D histograms of pCO2-SST shown in Fig. 2 into a predefined number k of groups, called clusters.
+In the first step of the algorithm, k histograms are randomly selected and are considered the centroid of each of the k clusters.
+Each other histogram in the input dataset is then assigned to its nearest centroid by computing the Euclidean distance of each bin of the 2D histogram from the same bin of the centroid.
+The procedure is repeated N number of iterations, each time the centroid of the resulting group is recalculated, if doing so reduces the sum of distances of each histogram to the centroid.
+This iterative procedure stops when the squared distance between the mean of each cluster and all the 2D histograms assigned per cluster is minimized (Jain, 2010).
 More than one iteration (N) is necessary to have convergent clustering results because each analysis initializes at a random cluster centroid.
-Multiple iterations allow for the analysis to find the minimum of the sum of squared Euclidean distances (between each histogram to cluster centroid).
-In order to ensure the reproducibility and consistency of results, we used an algorithm that plotted any change in the minimum as the number of iterations was increased (see Fig. S2).
-For our analysis, the maximum number of iterations required to reach convergence was 10.
+In this paper, convergence is reached after 10 iterations, if not less (Fig. S1 shows how this is determined for the example of the North Atlantic basin).

 Sensitivity to predefined number of clusters